 That is liberality, is it not?
 A liberality marked with enthusiasm.
 The second characteristic that Paul gives us is an exhortation; his first was an example, his second is an exhortation.
 You will find it in Verses 10-12.
 Paul writes to these Corinthians and says,

-And in this matter I give my advice: it is best for you now to complete what year go you began not only to do but to desire, so that your readiness in desiring it may be matched by your completing it out of what you have.
+And in this matter I give my advice: it is best for you now to complete what a year ago you began not only to do but to desire, so that your readiness in desiring it may be matched by your completing it out of what you have.
 For if the readiness is there, it is acceptable according to what a man has, not according to what he has not.
 (2 Corinthians 8:10-12 RSV)

 It appears that the Christians in the city of Corinth were the first to respond to the need in Jerusalem.
 When the news reached this city of the desperate plight of those saints, there was an immediate response.
 The Christians of Corinth got together and gave a pledge of help.
 Very likely it was a definite amount that they promised to give for this collection for the needy saints in Jerusalem.
 Paul used this enthusiasm on their part, this zeal, this early pledge, in encouraging and challenging other Christians around.
 Look at the ninth chapter, the first two verses.
 He says,